 Mr Schwartz is on the board of directors of the Searle Civil Justice Institute at George Mason University School of Law.
 He is a frequent participant in judicial education programmes.
 Mr Schwartz also serves as general counsel to the American Tort Reform Association.

-Before entering the full-time practice of law, Mr Schwartz was a professor and dean at the University of Cincinnati College of Law.
-He currently serves on the College's Board of Visitors.
-In 2012, the College established the Professor Victor E Schwartz Chair in Tort Law.
+Prior to entering the full time practice of law, Mr Schwartz was a professor and dean at the University of Cincinnati College of Law, and he currently serves on the college’s board of visitors.
+In 2012, the college established the Professor Victor E Schwartz Chair in Tort Law.

-Mr Schwartz served as chair of the Federal Inter-Agency Task Force on Product Liability at the Department of Commerce, and the Federal Inter-Agency Council on Insurance.
+While at the US Department of Commerce, Mr Schwartz served as chair of the federal inter-agency task force on product liability and the federal inter-agency council on insurance.
 He was the principal author of the Uniform Product Liability Act and the Federal Risk Retention Act.
-For his work in government, he received the Secretary of Commerce’s Award for Professional Excellence.
+He received the Secretary of Commerce’s Award for Professional Excellence.

-For more than three decades, Mr Schwartz has been co-author of the most widely used torts casebook in the United States, Prosser, Wade and Schwartz’s Torts (12th ed.
-2010).
-He also is author of the leading text, Comparative Negligence (5th ed.
-2010).
+Mr Schwartz is co-author of the most widely used torts casebook in the United States: Prosser, Wade and Schwartz’s Torts (12th edition, 2010).
+He is author of the leading text Comparative Negligence (fifth edition, 2010).

-Mr Schwartz obtained his BA summa cum laude from Boston University and JD magna cum laude from Columbia Law School.
-He is a member of the bars of New York, Ohio and the District of Columbia.
+Mr Schwartz obtained his BA summa cum laude from Boston University and his JD magna cum laude from Columbia Law School.
+He is a member of the bars of the Supreme Court of the United States, New York, Ohio and the District of Columbia.

-This biography is an extract from The International Who's Who of Product Liability Defence Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Product Liability Defence which can be purchased from our Shop.